 The drying process requires air circulation so a domestic fridge is not ideal.
-A commercial fridge with a fan is much better but a significantly bigger investment.
+A commercial fridge with a fan is much better but a significantly bigger investment and significantly higher running costs.
 If you haven't got suitable refrigeration equipment then you may be restricted to curing meats through the Winter months only.

 Drying best takes place at between 12°C - 17°C (50°F - 60°F) and should take at least another week, longer if your can avoid temptation.

 This drying temperature may seem a little high and you may be worried if you see specks of white mold appear on the surface of your bacon...don't worry, the appearance of white "good" mold is a sign that everything is progressing well.

 After a week it's time to test, slice your bacon and get it in the pan!

 Black pepper powder is fine, use a pestle and mortar to grind up the caraway seeds.

 Once you've tried these recipes you can then start to experiment with other flavourings and ingredients.
 Try different types of sugars and syrups and then it's up to you how far you take it with other herbs and spices.